SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 ### Softing License

-**dataFEED edgeConnector Modbus**'s scope of delivery includes a time-limited and functionaly unlimited demo mode.
+**dataFEED edgeConnector Modbus**'s scope of delivery includes a time-limited and functionally unlimited demo mode.
 The demo mode is started immediately once the module has been started without a valid license.
 It will expire after 72 hours and **dataFEED edgeConnector Modbus** stops